María Corina Machado: Election

 Machado won the election to the National Assembly on 25 September 2010, as the highest vote-getter in the nation; she and fellow Justice First Miranda candidate Enrique Mendoza were the "two highest vote-getters nationwide".
 Machado said the president "made a big mistake by turning the election into a plebiscite on himself...
 This is a clear signal that Venezuelans do not want an authoritarian government, a militarized government, a centralized government and a government that wants to turn Venezuela into Cuba...
 A new phase begins today, and we've taken a big step toward the day when democratic values, freedom, justice and good governance prevail."
 She added: "We now have the legitimacy of the citizen vote.
 We are the representatives of the people."
 She concluded: "It is very clear.
 Venezuela said no to Cuban-like communism."

 Removal

 On 21 March 2014, Machado appeared as an alternate envoy at the request of Panama at the Organization of American States (OAS), amid the protests in Venezuela, to speak about the situation in Venezuela.
-According to The Wall Street Journal, following her appearance at the OAS, "pro-Maduro parliamentarians, who dominate the National Assembly", claimed her appearance at the OAS was prohibited by Venezuela's constitution, and removed her from the National Assembly.
+According to The Wall Street Journal, following her appearance at the OAS, "pro-Maduro parliamentarians, who dominate the National Assembly", alleged that her appearance at the OAS was prohibited by Venezuela's constitution, and removed her from the National Assembly.
 Machado responded by accusing Diosdado Cabello (president of the National Assembly) of having a "dictatorship in the National Assembly", and said that her removal from the National Assembly was illegal.